kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/08_Channels.md

 Note that when many coroutines receive information from the same channel, each element is handled only once by one of the consumers; and handling it automatically means removing this element from the channel.

-You can think of it as an analog between a channel and a collection of elements (the direct analog would be a queue: elements are added to the one end and received from the another).
+You can think of a similarity between a channel and a collection of elements (the direct analog would be a queue: elements are added to the one end and received from the another).
 However, there's an important difference: unlike collections, even their synchronized versions, a channel can _suspend_ `send` and `receive` operations.
 This happens when the channel is empty or full (the channel's size might be constrained, and then it can be full).